port

 Meals not included

 Hiking is perhaps the perfect way to discover the beauty of the island of Menorca -- a World Biosphere Reserve.
-With an intensely interesting history carved into the landscape throughout the ages, Menorca offers virtually endless possibilities for trekking, and the characteristics of the landscape are so varied that every walker will find a route practically made to measure.
+With an intensely interesting history carved into the landscape through the ages, Menorca offers virtually endless possibilities for trekking, and the characteristics of the topography are so varied that every walker will find a route practically made to measure.